Kaderde/teched2025-msad/README.md

 ## Overview

-In this session attendees will learn about the security recommendations for BTP services and how to implement them.
-The [SAP BTP Security Recommendations](https://help.sap.com/docs/btp/sap-btp-security-recommendations-c8a9bb59fe624f0981efa0eff2497d7d/sap-btp-security-recommendations) are available in the SAP Help Portal in the sections for the SAP Business Technology Platform.
-These recommendations for the configuration of SAP BTP services help customers meet their compliance goals and secure their business.
+In this session we will explore the OWASP Top 10 vulnerabilities within the context of the SAP Cloud Application Programming Model (CAP) and SAP Business Technology Platform (BTP).
+Each exercise module will dissect a vulnerability, demonstrate how it can manifest in a CAP application, and provide clear, actionable steps to mitigate it using best practices and BTP services.

 ## Requirements